35 Uniquely New York Experiences That Shouldn’t Be Missed

 Swinburne Island, located off of Staten Island’s eastern shore, has become a haven for seals, and while visitors are not allowed on the island, a seal-watching tour will take you close enough to get some great photos.

-32. Discover the work of a trailblazing early photographer at the Alice Austen House.
+34. Discover the work of a trailblazing early photographer at the Alice Austen House

 A native of Staten Island, Alice Austen was one of the first to elevate photography to high art capturing everyday life through the eyes of a lesbian woman in the early 20th century.

-Today her home is a museum dedicated to preserving her legacy and celebrating the work of photographers throughout the ages.
+Today, her former home is a museum called the Alice Austen House dedicated to preserving her legacy and celebrating the work of photographers throughout the ages.

 NYC Travel Insurance